armyids/armyids/README.md

 <p></p>
 <ul>
 <li>Our developers have been participating in various testnets and actively having discussions in the forum.</li>
-<li>Our developers have more than 9 years of experience, so you don’t need to worry and keep trusting us as your trusted validator.</li>
+<li>Our developers have more than 10 years of experience, so you don’t need to worry and keep trusting us as your validator.</li>
 </ul>
 </details>